top of page

 Who We Are

-The Climate Overshoot Commission is holding the necessary conversations about whether and how these additional approaches could reduce the risks of a warming climate, and will recommend an integrated governance strategy.
+The Climate Overshoot Commission held the necessary conversations about whether and how additional approaches (including differentiated fossil fuel phase-out, accelerated adaptation, carbon dioxide removal and solar radiation modification exploration) could reduce the risks of a warming climate, and recommended an integrated governance strategy titled the CARE Agenda.

 2bc7d6d0be54c50c5d2b82e2c2e2724cba0ec9ea.jpg